 The scope of this NVMP is to describe how John Holland CPB Contractors Joint Venture (JHCPB) proposes to manage potential noise and vibration impacts during construction of the Project.
+This sub-plan relates to the Project works and activities described in the WestConnex M4-M5 Link Planning Approval, specifically those works listed under Stage 2 of the A12 Staging Report.

 Operational noise and vibration impacts and operation measures do not fall within the scope of this NVMP and therefore are not included within the processes contained within this NVMP.